ninject/Ninject/README.markdown

 This is the master repository for Ninject, the lightweight and lightning-fast .NET dependency injection framework.
 Ninject is currently in version 2.

-//If you're reading blog posts or books from before 2010, they're likely to be regarding version 1, which has [some key improvements, summarised in the wiki](https://github.com/ninject/ninject/wiki/Changes-in-Ninject-2)//
+_If you're reading blog posts or books from before 2010, they're likely to be regarding version 1, which has [some key improvements, summarised in the wiki](https://github.com/ninject/ninject/wiki/Changes-in-Ninject-2)_

 - [Project website](http://ninject.org/)
 - [Documentation](http://dojo.ninject.org/)